- Understand the Importance of Leadership

 In addition to articulating the need for this type of effort, team leaders must also model the desired behavior.
 If team members see that their leader isn’t accountable for his or her commitments or makes excuses for substandard work, they will eventually conclude that this is acceptable behavior and reflect their leader’s level of effort.

 Keeping egos in check without quashing them requires a delicate balance.
-Everybody on the team must intentionally manage their own egos and shift the focus from individual agendas to the team’s objectives to effectively achieve the desired outcome.
+Everybody on the team must intentionally manage their ego and shift the focus from individual agendas to the team’s objectives to effectively achieve the desired outcome.